djvill/APLS/doc/layer-reference/typology.md

 ### What you'll see in APLS

-In APLS, alignment is represented by these symbols: <!-- SYMBOLS -->.
 A layer's alignment also affects things like [search]({{ '/doc/search' | relative_url }}) and [export]({{ '/doc/export-data' | relative_url }}).